 How Privacy Safeguard 3 interacts with the Privacy Act

-- 3.8 It is important to understand how Privacy Safeguard 3 interacts with the Privacy Act and the APPs.6 - 3.9 APP 3 outlines when an entity may collect solicited personal information (See Chapter 3: APP 3 Collection of solicited personal information of the APP Guidelines).
+- 3.8 It is important to understand how Privacy Safeguard 3 interacts with the Privacy Act and the APPs. - 3.9 APP 3 outlines when an entity may collect solicited personal information (See APP Guidelines, Chapter 3 (APP 3)).